imike57/scriptify/README.md

 Contributions to Scriptify are welcome!
 If you encounter any issues or have suggestions for improvements, please open an issue in the [GitHub repository](https://github.com/imike57/scriptify/issues).

-### Partager un script
+### Sharing a Script
-Vous avez créé un script que vous souhaitez partager ?
-N'hésitez pas à faire une pull-request et ajouter vos scripts dans le dossier `examples` du repository.
+Have you created a script that you would like to share?
+Feel free to make a pull request and add your scripts to the `examples` folder of the repository.

 ## Special Thanks